Mayflower: Mayflower ship history

-Jones was one of the owners of the ship by 1620, along with Christopher Nichols, Robert Child, and Thomas Short.
-It was from Child and Jones that Thomas Weston chartered her in the summer of 1620 to undertake the Pilgrim voyage.
-Weston had a significant role in Mayflower voyage due to his membership in the Company of Merchant Adventurers of London, and he eventually traveled to the Plymouth Colony himself.
+Jones was one of the owners of the ship by 1620, along with Christopher Nichols, Robert Child and Thomas Short.
+Thomas Weston chartered Mayflower from Child and Short in the summer of 1620 to undertake the Pilgrims' voyage.
+Weston played a significant role in the Mayflower's voyage, as he was a member of the Company of Merchant Adventurers of London, and he eventually traveled to the Plymouth Colony himself.

 Later history

-Three of Mayflowers owners applied to the Admiralty court for an appraisal of the ship on May 4, 1624, two years after Captain Jones's death in 1622; one of these applicants was Jones's widow, Mrs. Josian (Joan) Jones.
-This appraisal probably was made to determine the valuation of the ship to settle the estate of its late master.
-The appraisal was made by four mariners and shipwrights of Rotherhithe (the home and burial place of Captain Jones), where Mayflower apparently was then lying in the Thames at London.
-The appraisement is extant and provides information on ship's gear on board at that time, as well as equipment such as muskets and other arms.
-The ship may have been laid up following Jones's death and allowed to get out of repair, as the appraisal indicates.
-The vessel was valued at one hundred and twenty-eight pounds, eight shillings, and fourpence.
+Three of Mayflowers owners applied to the admiralty court for an appraisal of the ship on 4 May 1624, two years after Captain Jones's death in 1622.
+Among these applicants was Jones's widow Josian Jones.
+This appraisal was most likely conducted to determine the ship's value in an effort to settle the captain's estate.
+The appraisal was conducted by four mariners and shipwrights of Rotherhithe, London (the home and burial place of Captain Jones), where Mayflower was stationed in the Thames.
+The appraisal documents have been preserved and provide information on the ship's gear and equipment, such as muskets and other arms.
+The ship may have been confined to port following Jones's death and allowed to avoid repair, as the appraisal indicates.
+The vessel was valued at 128 pounds, eight shillings and fourpence.

-What finally became of Mayflower is an unsettled issue.
-Charles Edward Banks, an English historian of the Pilgrim ship, claims that the ship was finally broken up, with her timbers used in the construction of a barn at Jordans village in Buckinghamshire.
-Tradition claims that this barn still exists as the Mayflower Barn, located within the grounds of Old Jordan in South Buckinghamshire.
-In 1624, Thomas Russell supposedly added timbers from a ship to a farmhouse.
-They were bought from a shipbreaker's yard in Rotherhithe and believed to be from the Pilgrim ship Mayflower.
-The well-preserved structure became a tourist attraction, receiving visitors from all over the world, particularly from America, but it later became privately owned and closed to the public.
+Mayflower's final disposition is an unsettled issue.
+Charles Edward Banks, an English historian of the ship, claims that she was disassembled.
+Historical records indicate that in 1624, Thomas Russell of Jordans, a village in Buckinghamshire erected a barn with timbers purchased from a shipbreaker's yard in Rotherhithe, which many believe to have been those of the Mayflower.
+The structure still exists as the Mayflower Barn, located within the grounds of Old Jordan in South Buckinghamshire.
+The well-preserved barn became a tourist attraction, receiving visitors from around the world, but it later became privately owned and was closed to the public.

 Second Mayflower

-Another ship called Mayflower made a voyage from London to Plymouth Colony in 1629 carrying 35 passengers, many from the Pilgrim congregation in Leiden that organized the first voyage.
-However, this was not the ship making the original voyage with the first settlers.
-The 1629 voyage began in May and reached Plymouth in August; this ship also made the crossing from England to America in 1630 (as part of the Winthrop Fleet), 1633, 1634, and 1639.
-It attempted the trip again in 1641, departing London in October of that year under master John Cole, with 140 passengers bound for Virginia.
-It never arrived.
-On October 18, 1642, a deposition was made in England regarding the loss.
+Another ship called Mayflower voyaged from London to Plymouth Colony in May 1629, arriving in August with 35 passengers aboard, many of whom were from the Pilgrim congregation in Leiden that organized the first voyage.
+This ship also traveled from England to America in 1630 (as part of the Winthrop Fleet), 1633, 1634 and 1639.
+It attempted the trip again in October 1641, with 140 passengers bound for Virginia, but it was lost at sea.